 - U.S. Apostilles: Information on Apostilles can be found on the Department of State webpage Judicial Assistance – Notarial and Authentication (Apostille).

 - Statements beyond the Consular Officer’s knowledge: e.g. that the document satisfies a specific legal requirement, that a person is the spouse of another, or an individual is an employee of a certain business or corporation.

 Services we CAN provide:

 An affidavit is a sworn statement of facts, made voluntarily, and confirmed by the oath or affirmation of the person making it.
-Please note the Embassy and Consulate assume no responsibility for the veracity of the representations that appear in the affidavit.
+Please note the Embassy assumes no responsibility for the veracity of the representations that appear in the affidavit.
 Only the identity of the individual making the statement is validated.

 Acknowledgement of signature